-If you have any questions about any process that has to do with adult parole, start by reading the administrative regulation for that topic.
-These are posted on the CDOC website under Departmental Information and then under Policies.
+If you have any questions about any process that has to do with adult parole, read the administrative regulation for that topic.
+They’re posted on the CDOC website under Departmental Information and then under Policies.
 Adult Parole AR’s start with the number 250.
-Click on that number and a drop-down menu of all adult parole AR’s will appear.
-Read about early release (AR 250-29), travel permits (AR 250-16), the Sure and Swift Program (AR 250-76), and much more.
-To go to the web page, please click here. https://www.colorado.gov/pacific/cdoc/policies-1
+Click on that number for a drop-down menu of all adult parole AR’s.

 Your parole agreement is issued before you’re released.
-The agreement will be explained during the first meeting with your parole officer, and your parole officer may add additional conditions.
+The agreement will be explained during the first meeting with your parole officer.
+Your parole officer may add additional conditions.
 Make sure you ask about anything you don’t understand.
 You need to know and follow the conditions of your parole agreement.
 Keep your copy in a safe place.
 If you lose it, ask for a replacement.

-The key to being successful while you’re on parole is to check with your parole officer about everything.
-Don’t listen to the rumors you hear or another guy’s opinion about what’s expected of you.
-To be sure about everything, ask your PO.
+To be successful while on parole, check with your parole officer about everything.
+Don’t listen to the rumors you hear or another person’s opinion about what’s expected of you.
+To be sure, ask your PO.